Cosmetic Eyelid Surgery (Blepharoplasty)

 Transconjunctival lower lid blepharoplasty with fat repositioning (‘scarless’ surgery)

 For many patients, particularly those under the age of 55 who don’t have loose skin in the lower eyelids, a lower lid blepharoplasty is often performed via the inside of the eyelid (a transconjunctival blepharoplasty) which leaves no visible external skin scar (see illustrations below).
 This is usually performed on patients approximately 30-55 years of age who do not need any skin to be removed (or who can be managed with a very small “skin pinch” excision at the same time or later, when all the postoperative swelling has settled).
 Any skin laxity or wrinkling after surgery can be addressed by other methods at a later stage e.g. with a mild chemical peel or by means of laser resurfacing by a specialist dermatology colleague.
-Some patients with hollowing of the cheeks and lower lid bags also benefit from fat injections to the cheeks (see the information under facial fat injections).
+Some patients with hollowing of the cheeks and lower lid bags also benefit from fat injections to the cheeks (see the information under facial fat injections) or, if preferred, hyaluronic acid dermal filler injections.

 This surgical approach is associated with a much lower risk of postoperative lower eyelid retraction, particularly in patients with prominent eyes (often referred to as ‘a negative vector’ patient) and avoids the risk of rounding of the outer aspect of the eyelids.
 The recovery period is also much shorter than a skin incision approach.
 Once a full recovery has been made, this approach usually leaves no visible signs of the surgery.